RetroStack/TRS-80-Model-I-Power-Supply-New/README.md

 This version supports both 120V and 230V.

-**NOTE**: A previous power supply was released by RetroStack.
+**NOTE**: A [previous power supply](https://github.com/RetroStack/TRS-80-Model-I-Power-Supply) was released by RetroStack.
 This new version replaces that power supply as it is cheaper to produce, lighter, and smaller.

-**WARNING**: This project works with high voltages.
-Please proceed only if you are experienced with handling high-voltage electronics.
-Working on high voltages can be fatal and, if done incorrectly, could cause a fire or damage to property.
+**WARNING**: This project involves high voltages that can cause severe injury, death, or property damage.
+Only proceed if you have the necessary experience and knowledge in handling high-voltage electronics.
+- **Safety First**: Always unplug the device and ensure it is fully discharged before beginning any work.
+Capacitors can store a significant amount of energy.
+Use insulated tools and wear appropriate safety gear, such as rubber gloves and safety glasses.
+- **Risk of Fire and Shock**: Incorrect wiring or assembly can lead to electric shock, fire, or malfunction.
+Double-check all connections, and if you're unsure, consult a qualified electrician or engineer.
+As this is a hobby device, never leave it connected without supervision.
+- **Use at Your Own Risk**: The creator of this project is not liable for any damage, injury, or harm caused by the misuse of these instructions.
+Proceed with extreme caution and at your own risk.

 ![E1 Replica](/Images/Photo.png)